 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

-"I know you are a pedophile", "ChaosCC hacker group" and "The last time you visited a Porn website" are just a couple of examples of other email scams.
-Typically, scammers claim that they have recorded humiliating videos or took compromising photos and will spread them if they will not paid a particular amount of cryptocurrency.
-However, sometimes emails contain various attachments that cyber criminals send with an intention to infect recipient's computer with hight-risk malware.
-Examples of malicious programs that they spread via emails are TrickBot, LokiBot, Emotet and FormBook.
+"I know you are a pedophile", "ChaosCC hacker group" and "The last time you visited a Porn website" are just some examples of other email scams.
+Typically, scammers claim that they have recorded 'humiliating videos' or taken compromising photos, and will proliferate them unless a specific payment is made (using a cryptocurrency).
+The emails sometimes contain various attachments, which cyber criminals send to infect the recipient's computer with high-risk malware.
+Examples of malicious programs that they proliferate via emails are TrickBot, LokiBot, Emotet, and FormBook.

 How do spam campaigns infect computers?

-We strongly recommend not to open attachments or web links in emails that are sent from unknown, suspicious addresses.
-The same applies to emails that are irrelevant but presented as official, important and so on.
+Do not open attachments or web links in emails that are sent from unknown, suspicious addresses.
+The same applies to emails that are irrelevant but presented as official, important, and so on.
 The safest way to download programs and files is using official websites and direct links.
-Other channels like Peer-to-Peer networks (torrent clients, eMule and so on), unofficial websites, third party downloaders (or installers), etc., cannot be trusted.
-Software 'cracking' tools should not be used as well.
-It is not legal and often leads to installation of malware.
-Installed programs should be updated with tools or (implemented functions) that are created by official software developers.
-Additionally, it is recommended to use MS Office 2010 or later, these versions include the "Protected View" mode which protects computers from being infected through malicious documents.
-To keep computers even more safe we recommend to scan them with a reputable anti-virus or anti-spyware software regularly and always keep it up-to-date.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Other channels such as Peer-to-Peer networks (torrent clients, eMule, and so on), unofficial websites, third party downloaders (or installers), etc., cannot be trusted.
+Software 'cracking' tools should not be used - this is illegal and often leads to installation of malware.
+Installed programs should be updated with tools or (implemented functions) created by official software developers.
+Additionally, use MS Office 2010 or later, since these versions include "Protected View" mode, which protects computers from infection through malicious documents.
+Scan your computer with reputable anti-virus or anti-spyware software regularly and keep it up-to-date.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "This is important information for you" email letter:
+Text presented in the "This is important information for you!" email message:

 Subject: High level of danger.
 Your account was under attack.